7 Upper Body Bodyweight Exercises You Can Try Today

 We recommend using a bench or chair for a supported tricep dip.
 The movement is simple: put your hands on the edge of the bench or chair with your fingers facing forward, starting with straight arms.
 Put your legs out in front of the chair, either bent (this is a more supported variation) or straight (less-supported and more difficult).
 Ensure your lower back almost touches the chair and uses your triceps to lower your body toward the floor.
 Once the angle of your arms reaches 90 degrees, come back up.

 5 | Supermans

-Supermans are one of those movements that work a lot of your body at once, and it’s especially great at targeting the back (which isn’t easy to do with your body weight).
+Supermans are one of those movements that work a lot of your body at once, and it’s especially great at targeting the back for muscle growth (which isn’t easy to do with your body weight).

-To perform the Superman, lay face-down and stretch your arms over your head.
+To perform the Superman upper body workout, lay face-down and stretch your arms over your head.
 You should look like a flat board here.
 Now, all you have to do is lift your arms and legs off the ground simultaneously, about 4-6 inches, creating a bowl-like shape with the back of your body.
 Keeping your head neutral (look forward and down rather than up at your hands), hold the position for up to 5 seconds, and come back down.

 6 | Supermans with Pull-Up

 If you’d like to keep going with the Superman theme, try a Superman “Pull-Up” variation.